 Who is this course for?

 Anyone who has an interest in working with people in the community health and social care environment.
-The course offers you the opportunity to embark on a challenging and rewarding journey that will offer a variety of pathways such as relevant employment, further academic courses, professional undergraduate courses such as nursing and therapies.
+The community health and wellbeing course offers you the opportunity to embark on a challenging and rewarding journey that will offer a variety of pathways such as relevant employment, further academic courses, professional undergraduate courses such as nursing and therapies.

 You’ll gain a fascinating perspective on the interactions between people, health and social care environments, and the organisations providing and regulating service.
-Students on the course undertake placements in each year of the programme.
-These placements are undertaken in a wide range of settings including the NHS, Social Care, charitable, non-profit making and private organisations, Public Health, Occupational Health, Local Authorities and Welsh Government.
+Students undertake placements in the second year.
+These placements are undertaken in a wide range of settings including the NHS, Social Care, charitable, non-profit making and private organisations, public health, occupational health, local authorities and Welsh Government.

 What’s distinctive about the Foundation Degree in Community Health and Wellbeing?